moby/buildkit/docs/rootless.md

 Requirements:
 - runc `ecd55a4135e0a26de884ce436442914f945b1e76` (May 30, 2018) or later
-- Some distros such as Debian and Arch Linux require `echo 1 > /proc/sys/kernel/unprivileged_userns_clone`
+- Some distros such as Debian (excluding Ubuntu) and Arch Linux require `echo 1 > /proc/sys/kernel/unprivileged_userns_clone`
 - `newuidmap` and `newgidmap` need to be installed on the host.
 These commands are provided by the `uidmap` package.
 - `/etc/subuid` and `/etc/subgid` should contain >= 65536 sub-IDs. e.g. `penguin:231072:65536`.
 - To run in a Docker container with non-root `USER`, `docker run --privileged` is still required.
 See also Jessie's blog: https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/